2.1 Quantify annual nutrient loads from septic systems

 Importance

-• Functional condition of tank and drainfield (maintenance schedule, age, proper operation)
+• Functional condition of the tank and drainfield (maintenance history, age, operation)

-As a result, all septic systems are not equal in their potential to degrade surface water quality.
-Quantifying the magnitude of nutrient loads under different localized hydrogeologic conditions is important in prioritizing upgrades, conversions to central sewer, and developing an overall nutrient budget and management plan.
+As a result, septic systems vary widely in their potential to impair water quality.
+Quantifying nutrient loads under different local hydrogeologic conditions is key to prioritizing areas for system upgrades, sewer conversions, and nutrient management planning.

 Installation of a septic drain field.
 Source: MPCA